 At the end of 2019 we launched a new strategy detailing how we will help the growing number of people living with cancer by shaping the future of local cancer care.
 It takes into account the unique needs of everyone living with cancer and provides a much more personalised approach to care.
 As part of this, we will strive to provide clear and accessible information for anyone living with a cancer diagnosis, including making more services available online.

-Despite the enormous challenges we have faced, Jane feels the coronavirus pandemic has been a good pilot for this way of working and has enabled Wessex Cancer Trust to start evolving its services to help more people than ever before.
+Despite the enormous challenges we have faced, Jane feels the coronavirus pandemic has been a good pilot for this way of working and has enabled Wessex Cancer Support to start evolving its services to help more people than ever before.

 However our services develop, one thing is for sure, the doors to our support centres will open and we will meet again.
 Until then, you can be assured that you are in safe hands for as long as you need us.